PROJECT # 1 ONLINE EXAMINATION SYSTEM

 Free Projects With Source Code

-Multicast Socket Network Chat Program
+Socket Network Chat Program

-Multicast Sockets Chat Program
+Multicast Sockets

+members of the group participate in the network transfers.
 In the last few chapters, we discussed socket programming using connection-oriented and connection-less protocols.
 Chapter 6 showed how we can send broadcasts with the UDP protocol.
 In this chapter, the UDP protocol again rears its head, but now we are using multicasts.

 Multicasts can be used for group communications over the Internet, where every node participating in the multicast has to join the group set up for the purpose.
 Routers can forward messages to all interested nodes.